Lambda-Curry/lc-gatsby-starter/packages/gatsby-theme/README.md

 ## Use the `Metadata` component

-To use the `Metadata` component, add it to your own layout component, and override any of the site meta data options by passing them directly as props.
+To use the `Metadata` component, add it to your own layout component, and override any of the site metadata options by passing them directly as props.

 ```tsx
 import React, { FC } from 'react';